How I built my blog with NextJS

 When I think of "writing," I think of figures, expressions, footnotes, references, snippets, reasoning, and analogies.
 Lol, perhaps I am being too metaphorical here, but I tend to have academic writing styles, and you get where I come from.
 But the point that I'm trying to make is that pushing content through dedicated blogging platforms looks pretty odd.
 They don't have all the features that I want.

 And there's this thing called "Paywalls."
 Honestly, I don't like it.
 I understand that if you're making a living out of writing, it ultimately makes sense to do that.
 But lots of devs out there don't sail with subscriptions.
 Don't you think?
 Well, please don't get me wrong, though, and I don't want to be the judge of it.
-I think every platform has its quirks and features, and on the other hand, there are platforms like hashnode, dev.to, and HackerNoon, which are fantastic!
-I plan to cross-post on these platforms 👀.
+I think every platform has its quirks and features, and on the other hand, there are platforms like Hashnode, Dev.to, and HackerNoon, which are fantastic!

 I created this "blogfolio" to show the world what I learn, build, and enjoy.
 But it's supercharged with my own set of features to write things the way I want.
 I have to say that I got inspired by many bloggers out there.
 They are not just random bloggers or developers.
 They are the ones who do things differently, the ones who inspire other people in unimaginable ways.